ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 Here ``file_path`` gives you the path to the downloaded and unpacked CASE or VTK file.

-Alternatively a user can provide their own set of input files.
-In this case the user needs to specify a path to the VTP/VTK that describes the input geometry, and a JSON file that describes the parts.
+Alternatively, you can provide your own set of input files.
+In this case, you must specify a path to the VTP/VTK that describes the input geometry and a JSON file that describes the parts.

 The part definitions JSON file has the following format: